openshift/csi-operator/doc/migrating-operators.md

 oc adm release extract --command openshift-install quay.io/jsafrane/scratch:release1
 ```

 This step is only applicable for CVO based operators and not OLM based operators.
 For OLM based operator - either an image can be built locally and deployed using your personal index image or you can ask ART team for a scratch image when you open `ocp-build-data` PR and proceed to include that image in your personal index image.

-## Co-ordinating merges in ocp-build-data and release repository
+## Co-ordinating merges in `openshift/ocp-build-data` and `openshift/release` repository

-Both PRs in openshift/release and ocp-build-data must be merged +/- at the same time.
-There is a robot that syncs some data from ocp-build-data to openshift/release and actually breaks things when these two repos use different source repository to build images.
+Both PRs in `openshift/release` and `openshift/ocp-build-data` must be merged +/- at the same time.
+There is a robot that syncs some data from the latter to the former and actually breaks things when these two repos use different source repository to build images.

-## Enjoy the build from csi-operator repository
+## Enjoy the build from `openshift/csi-operator` repository

-After aforementioned changes, your new operator should be able to be built from csi-operator repo and everything should work.
+After aforementioned changes, your new operator should be able to be built from `openshift/csi-operator` repo and everything should work.

-## Moving operator to new structure in csi-operator
+## Moving operator to new structure in `openshift/csi-operator`

 So in previous section we merely copied existing code from operator’s own repository into `csi-operator` repository.
 We did not change anything.

-But once your operator has been changed to conform to new code in csi-operator repo, You need to perform following additional steps:
+But once your operator has been changed to conform to new code in `openshift/csi-operator` repo, You need to perform following additional steps:

 1. Make sure that `Dockerfile.<operator>` at top of the `csi-operator` tree refers to new location of code and not older `legacy/<operator>` location.
 See example of existing Dockerfiles.
 2. After your changes to `csi-operator` are merged, you should remove the old location from cachito - https://github.com/openshift-eng/ocp-build-data/pull/4219